yvelikova/axway-open-docs/content/en/docs/central/backend_authn.md

 ### Configure HTTP basic back-end authentication for the API proxy

-On the **Policies** tab change the back-end authentication policy to `HTTP Basic Auth` and enter the authentication credentials.
+On the **Policies** tab, change the back-end authentication policy to `HTTP Basic Auth` and enter the authentication credentials.
 The credentials can be a user name and password combination or only a user name with no password.

 The credentials for the sample musical instruments API are: